-2nd Offense: Lunch detention (1-5), apology (written or verbal) to the adult, student notifies parent.
+2nd Offense: Lunch detention (1-5), or loss of recess (1-5) apology (written or verbal) to the adult, student notifies parent.

-3rd Offense: Apology, restorative practice and student notifies parent.
+3rd Offense: In school suspension (1-3) day, student notifies parent.

 4th Offense: In or Out of School Suspension up to five (5) days and conference with parents prior to return to school.